electricimp/Promise/README.md

 * .race(*series*)
    This method executes multiple promises in parallel and resolves when the first is done.
 Returns a promise that resolves or rejects with the first resolved/rejected promise value.
    The parameter *series* is an array of promises and/or functions that return promises.

+   *KEEP IN MIND: Execution of declared promise starts imidately and execution of promises from functions starts only after race() call.
+So not recommended to mix promise-returning functions and promises in .race() argument*

    Example:
     ```